MehreenAli2696/PDChatAggregator/README.md

 6. Run commands `npm install`
    `npm run build`
    `npm run dev`
-7. Access the Web UI by opening the local endpoint shown on command prompt.
+7. Navigate to the local endpoint shown on command prompt.
 It is configured to be `https://localhost:5173/`